Quick answer

 For some singers the note goes breathy.
 For others it flips, thins out, or refuses to come at all.
 That does not automatically mean the range has gone forever.
 It usually means the voice does not trust the path it is taking upwards.

 If your upper range keeps vanishing, the useful next step is to identify the blocker before you keep forcing the note.
-That is where the Online Voice Evaluation comes in.
+That is where the online singing voice evaluation comes in.

 Common reasons high notes disappear